 The servers and patches can be updated or added using any configuration management tool.
 At every step, Docker ensures that none of the environment contains any application difference.

-The above example was to make comparison between different DevOps tools Chef vs Puppet vs Ansible vs Docker easier.
+The above example was to make a comparison between different DevOps tools – Chef vs Kubernetes vs Puppet vs Ansible vs Docker easier.
 Below are three more tools that are used widely by the DevOps teams: